Southern United States: Civil War

 Southerners who were against the Confederate cause during the Civil War were known as Southern Unionists.
 They were also known as Union Loyalists or Lincoln's Loyalists.
 Within the eleven Confederate states, states such as Tennessee (especially East Tennessee), Virginia (which included West Virginia at the time), and North Carolina were home to the largest populations of Unionists.
 Many areas of Southern Appalachia harbored pro-Union sentiment as well.
-As many as 100,000 men living in states under Confederate control would serve in the Union Army or pro-Union guerilla groups.
+As many as 100,000 men living in states under Confederate control would serve in the Union Army or pro-Union guerrilla groups.
 Although Southern Unionists came from all classes, most differed socially, culturally, and economically from the regions dominant pre-war planter class.

 The South suffered more than the North overall, as the Union strategy of attrition warfare meant that Lee could not replace his casualties, and the total war waged by Sherman, Sheridan and other Union armies devastated the infrastructure and caused widespread poverty and distress.
 The Confederacy suffered military losses of 95,000 soldiers killed in action and 165,000 who died of disease, for a total of 260,000, out of a total white Southern population at the time of around 5.5 million.
 Based on 1860 census figures, 8% of all white males aged 13 to 43 died in the war, including 6% in the North and about 18% in the South.
 Northern military deaths were greater than Southern military deaths in absolute numbers, but were two-thirds smaller in terms of proportion of the population affected.